zbj3ji/Relative-Car-Accident-Rates/README.md

 All the tools used to realize [QGIS](https://www.qgis.org/), [OpenStreetMap](https://www.openstreetmap.org) & [Tableau Public Desktop](https://www.tableau.com/community/public)

+The road segments where used to join various data and to be able to calculate e.g. Relative Accident Rate.
+In case you change a period in Tableau, all is recalculated dynamically.

-In case you will use any part from this repo, please cite me accordingly:
+All is free of use, but in case you will use any part from this repo, please cite me accordingly:

 ```
 @misc{zbj3ji,